doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 Thats the public IP address of the network's internet gateway.
 Its the source address that DockerHub sees.

-This happens if Source Network Address Translation is configured for outbound internet requests.
+This happens if Source Network Address Translation (SNAT) is configured for outbound internet requests.

 ![Diagram showing Many Clusters share the same Source IP address of the NAT Gateway](./4-pulls-from-snat-gateway.drawio.svg "Is that a hole in your network or is it a gateway to heaven?!")

 The result is each request has the same IP address no matter which cluster originates the request.

 If you're in an organisation with many clusters, and those clusters pull images from Dockerhub through a SNAT gateway, in the same way, you can hit the limit very quickly!

+Worker nodes behind a NAT gateway share the same public IP address.
+For unauthenticated requests, Dockerhub identifies users by their public IP address.
+Dockerhub imposes a rate limit of 100 pull requests in a 6 hour period.
+A pull request is defined as 1..2 GET requests for the Manifest (2 if there's an Image Index).

 ## Q: How Might We Work Around The Pull Limit?